yaxan/Naruto_Handsign_Classification/README.md

 # Naruto HandSign Classification

 This is a project based on the well-known famous Japanese Animated Series "Naruto" by Masashi Kishimoto.
-In the animated show, there are characters referred to as "Ninja" who make a various number of hand-sign combinations as a way to utilize their abilities.
+In the show, the ninjas weave various hand-signs combinations as a way to use their techniques referred to as jutsus.
 This project attempts to use Deep Learning and Computer Vision techniques to identify what handsign an individual has made.

 ## Live Demo Classification